 Grow Your Own Fruit

-• Fruit trees require an ongoing spray program to control insects and disease if you wish to produce a healthy crop of fruit that is edible.
+- Fruit trees need an ongoing spray program to control insects and disease if you want to produce a healthy crop of edible fruit.

 Apple, Pear, Sweet Cherry, Plum